Recently updated on November 30th, 2024 at 11:18 am

 Representation: Lesbian main characters

-It plays on tropes found in 90s and 00s rom coms.
-The title references the montage of clips showing the main characters fall in love.
+It plays on tropes found in 90s and 00s rom-coms.
+The title references the montage of clips showing the main characters falling in love.

 Also, it’s a hereditary condition.
 One day she might inherit it.